A Look at Population Trends in Eastern Oregon

 City Change

-Twenty-three cities had a population above 1,000 with a combined population of 118,426.
-Total over-the-year growth came in at 0.3% or just 311 residents for these larger cities; 10 cities had gains while 13 showed losses.
-Five-year growth was 3.5% overall or 4,031 residents.
-The accompanying table shows a slightly larger total population because John Day and Canyon City (666 residents) were combined as a single population to highlight the total size of the county’s largest urban area.
+Twenty-three cities had a population above 1,000 with a combined population of 121,154.
+Total over-the-year growth came in at 1.0% or 1,227 residents for these larger cities, with five showing no growth and one, La Grande, showing a decline.
+Five-year growth was 4.9% or 5,674 residents.
+The accompanying table shows a slightly larger total population because John Day and Canyon City (687 residents) were combined as a single population for this analysis.
 Immediate geographic proximity makes the two function more like a single economy even though they are two separate cities.
-This also occurs with La Grande/Island City and Burns/Hines; however, each of these four have populations above 1,000, so they did not affect the table’s total population.
+This also occurs with La Grande/Island City and Burns/Hines, however, each of these four have populations above 1,000, so they did not affect the table’s total population.

 Unincorporated Area Change

-Unincorporated areas in Eastern Oregon lost a combined 1,468 residents (-2.3%) in 2021, and 1,653 residents (-2.6%) since 2016.
-County land that does not fall within city boundaries had a total population of 62,180.
+Unincorporated areas in Eastern Oregon added a combined 219 residents (0.4%) in 2023 but lost 2,046 residents (-3.2%) since 2018.
+County land that does not fall within city boundaries had a total population of 62,567.
 Umatilla, Malheur, and Union counties ranked first through third, respectively, and accounted for nearly 70% of Eastern Oregon’s unincorporated population.
-Each of these counties saw a decrease in the unincorporated population over the year as well as since 2016.
-The other five counties saw population gains in unincorporated areas since 2016, with only Baker seeing a decrease over the year.